top of page

 §

 I push the wool cuff of my sheepskin leather jacket up my wrist to check the time – it’s 7.38 a.m.
-I’m by no means religious, but today, being by myself in a vast and freezing-bloody-cold Wellington bomber, I wonder if I should be.
+I’m by no means religious, but today, being by myself in a freezing-bloody-cold Wooden-Wonder bomber, as they call it.
+I wonder if I should be.
 I take in a breath of courage, but I breathe in too deeply and cough several times, waking up my stomach’s still-aching muscles.
+The aromas of new timbers, ply and doped fabric covering the plane, creep into my nostrils and seem strangely comforting.

 I get clearance to take off and begin my familiarisation with my Wimpy bomber.
-I chant my kite’s bible of take-off data, which is seared into my brain, as I push the plane’s twin throttles to their maximum setting.
+I chant my kite’s bible of take-off data, seared into my brain, as I push the plane’s twin throttles to their maximum setting.
 My eyes flit rapidly from one instrument to another, checking temperatures and pressures – all A-OK.
-I keep scanning the twin sets of dials for each engine, while my stomach aches and churns in a body readying itself for engine failure and all the fun stuff associated with the possibility of that fatal situation.
+I keep scanning the twin sets of dials for each engine.
+At the same time, my stomach aches and churns in a body readying itself for engine failure and all the fun stuff associated with the possibility of that fatal situation.

 §

-I reach the sunny blue sky above the low-lying clouds at three thousand feet, the nose of the bomber pointing towards Honington.
-Suddenly, my ears react to the unexpected and frightening staccato sound of bullets tearing right through the Wimpy’s frail aluminium skin and structure.
+I reach the sunny blue sky above the low-lying clouds at three thousand feet, the nose of the bomber pointing towards RAE at Farnborough.
+Suddenly, my ears react to the unexpected and frightening staccato sound of bullets tearing through the Mossie’s timber fuselage structure.

 Before my brain can react, a German Messerschmitt Bf-109 fighter shoots diagonally in front of me from below, its pilot instantly rolling and looping over to line up for a full-frontal shot at me.